chemicalshock/vscode-fracture/README.md

 ## Notes

 This is a language-support baseline (no LSP yet).
-If you want semantic checks, diagnostics, formatting, or go-to-definition, add a language server in a follow-up.
+Possible semantic checks, diagnostics, formatting, and go-to-definition in a follow-up via language-server.